-- ii.
+- art supplies, bicycles, books, clothing, dry goods, electronic equipment, fabric, fuel, gifts, groceries, household products, jewelry, pets, pet food, pharmaceuticals, plants, printed material, stationery, and videos; food sales.
+Sales oriented general retail includes the service but not repair of vehicles. - ii.
 Sales-oriented, bulk retail: Stores selling large consumer home and business goods, including appliances, furniture, hardware, home improvements, and sales or leasing of consumer vehicles including passenger vehicles, motorcycles, light and medium trucks, and other recreational vehicles. - iii.
-Personal service-oriented: Branch banks: urgency medical care; Laundromats; photographic studios; photocopy and blueprint services; printing, publishing and lithography; hair, tanning, and personal care services; tax preparers, accountants, engineers, architects, real estate agents, legal, financial services; art studios; art, dance, music, martial arts, and other recreational or cultural classes/schools; (non-transient); hotels motels (nontransient): taxidermists: mortuaries: veterinarians; kennels limited to boarding and training with no breeding; and animal grooming. - iv.
-Entertainment-oriented: Restaurants (sitthrough); down and drive cafes: delicatessens; taverns and bars; hotels (transient), motels (transient), recreational vehicles, and other temporary lodging with an average length of stay less than 30 days; athletic, exercise and health clubs or gyms; bowling alleys, skating rinks, game arcades; pool halls; dance halls, studios, and schools; theaters; indoor firing ranges, miniature golf facilities, golf courses, and driving ranges.
+Personal service-oriented: Branch banks: urgency medical care; Laundromats; photographic studios; photocopy and blueprint services; printing, publishing and lithography; hair, tanning, and personal care services; tax preparers, accountants, engineers, architects, real estate agents, legal, financial services; art studios; art, dance, music, martial arts, and other recreational or cultural classes/schools; (non-transient): hotels motels (nontransient): taxidermists: mortuaries: veterinarians; kennels limited to boarding and training with no breeding; and animal grooming. - iv.
+Entertainment-oriented: Restaurants (sitdrive through); down and cafes: delicatessens; taverns and bars; hotels (transient), motels (transient), recreational vehicles, and other temporary lodging with an average length of stay less than 30 days; athletic, exercise and health clubs or gyms; bowling alleys, skating rinks, game arcades; pool halls; dance halls, studios, and schools: theaters: indoor firing ranges. miniature golf facilities, golf courses, and driving ranges.

-- v.
-Repair-oriented: Repair of TVs, bicycles, clocks, watches, shoes, guns, appliances and office equipment; photo or laundry drop off; quick printing; recycling drop-off; tailor; locksmith; and upholsterer. - c.
-Exceptions. - i.
-Lumber yards and other building material sales that sell primarily to contractors and do not have a retail orientation are classified as Wholesale Sales. - ii.
+v.
+Repair-oriented: Repair of TVs, bicycles, clocks, watches, shoes, guns, appliances and office equipment; photo or laundry drop off; quick printing; recycling drop-off; tailor; locksmith; and upholsterer.

+- Lumber yards and other building material sales that sell primarily to contractors and do not have a retail orientation are classified as Wholesale Sales. - ii.
 The sale of landscape materials, including bark chips and compost not in conjunction with a primary retail use, is classified as Industrial Service. - iii.
 Repair and service of consumer motor vehicles, motorcycles, and light and medium trucks is classified as Vehicle Repair.
 Repair and service of industrial vehicles and equipment, and heavy trucks is classified as Industrial Service. - iv.
 Sales, rental, or leasing of heavy trucks and equipment is classified as Wholesale Sales. - v.
 When kennels are limited to boarding, with no breeding, the applicant may choose to classify the use as Retail Sales and Service. - vi.
 Camping for a charge or fee or to secure the trade or patronage of a person is limited to Recreation Vehicle Parks or public zoned property where identified in a city or state parks master plan. - vii.
 Recreational Vehicle Parks are subject to the standards set forth in Section 14.06.060.